sanyamseac/aad/3.4frs/analysis.md

 # Friend Recommendation Systems – Comprehensive Analysis

-In this section, we analyze three classic link prediction algorithms for friend recommendation on the Facebook Ego Network: Common Neighbors, Jaccard Coefficient, and Adamic–Adar.
+In this section, we analyze seven link prediction algorithms for friend recommendation on the Facebook Ego Network: five heuristic methods (Common Neighbors, Jaccard Coefficient, Adamic–Adar, Preferential Attachment, Resource Allocation) and two embedding-based methods (DeepWalk, Node2Vec).
 Our goal is to compare their accuracy, runtime, and practical suitability for real-world social networks.

 ## 1. What are we doing in this section?

-We design, implement, and evaluate three graph-based friend recommendation algorithms on the complete Facebook ego-network dataset.
+We design, implement, and evaluate multiple graph-based friend recommendation algorithms on the complete Facebook ego-network dataset.
 For each algorithm,
 we: